LeonieVm/lmfa/README.md

 ## `lmfa` package

-*`lmfa` allows to explore within-person changes and between person differences in measurement models in (intensive) longitudinal data by means of three-step continuous-time latent Markov factor analysis.*
+*`lmfa` allows to explore within-person changes and between person differences in measurement models in (intensive) longitudinal data by means of three-step continuous-time latent Markov factor analysis (LMFA).*

 ### Installation
 You can download the development version from GitHub as follow: